 On average, I’ve ended up in the hole about $400 each time I’ve bought a home warranty.
 So I don’t buy them anymore.

 Consumer Reports recommends instead saving up for replacement.
 I’ll add that it makes sense to spend some of it toward preventative maintenance on your furnace and air conditioner.
 That will help them last longer.
+At the very least, get religious about changing the furnace filter.
 Get a good home inspection prior to purchase to ensure the roof is in good shape and everything else works that’s supposed to.
 Buy simple (but quality) appliances when you need to.
 Do all that, and there’s little need whatsoever for home warranties.

 The other thing that helps is knowing a good handyman.
 Many construction workers will do work on the side after hours or on rainy days.
 Asking around at church is a good way to find these people.
 They’ll fix the stuff a home warranty wouldn’t cover anyway, usually for much less than you’ll pay for a specialist.
 For what it’s worth, either of the two guys I usually use will fix a leaky spigot for about 50 bucks.